Why You Need a Humidifier in Your Garage

 Direct drain option

-A humidistat measures the amount of moisture in the air and adjust the thermostat accordingly letting you dial in a precise desired humidity level.
+A humidistat measures the amount of moisture in the air and adjusts the thermostat accordingly letting you dial in a precisely desired humidity level.

 Multiple fan speed

 Multiple fan speeds which allow the dehumidifier to operate more quietly when needed.